-Tiger Jade Crassula (Crassula picturata) Indoor Care Tips, Propagation and Common Issues
+Tiger Jade Crassula (Crassula picturata) Indoor Care, Propagation, Common Issues & Remedies

-Crassula picturata (Tiger Jade Crassula) prospers in bright light with some direct sunlight, average warmth, moderate humidity and moderately moist, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Crassula picturata (Tiger Jade Crassula) thrives in bright light with some sunlight, average warmth and humidity and moderately moist, well-drained soil coupled with monthly feeding in spring and summer.

-Crassula picturata is one of the popular Crassula varieties with numerous stems on which are borne triangular, dark-green leaves with red spots and purple undersides.
+Crassula picturata is among the popular Crassula varieties and bears numerous stems on which are borne triangular, dark-green leaves with red spots and purple undersides.

 Tiger Jade Crassula is a perennial succulent shrub whose leaves are spirally arranged on the stem and usually develop a pinkish tinge in bright light or under direct sunlight placing it among the sun-loving plants ideal for a sunny spot.